haosulab/ManiSkill-Learn/README.md

 This section introduces important details about our point cloud demonstration data.
 The format of our demonstrations is explained in [Demonstrations Format](#demonstrations-format).
 The provided point cloud demonstrations are downsampled and processed using an existing processing function, which is explained in more detail in [Observation Processing](#observation-processing).
 If you want to generate point cloud demonstrations using custom post-processing functions, please refer to [Generating Custom Point Cloud Demonstrations](#generating-custom-point-cloud-demonstrations).

-We did not generate RGB-D demonstration due to its massive size, but if you want to, please see [Generating RGB-D Demonstrations](#generating-rgb-d-demonstrations).
+We did not generate RGB-D demonstration since downsampling an RGB-D image can easily lose important information, while downsampling a point cloud is a lot easier.
+If you want to, please see [Generating RGB-D Demonstrations](#generating-rgb-d-demonstrations).

 ### Demonstrations Format